crdcj/FinLogic/README.md

 ---

-**BFinance** offers a Pythonic way to analyze Brazilian corporations financial data from data made publicly avaible by the securities market authority in Brazil (CVM).
+**BFinance** offers a Pythonic way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).

 ---